Back to stories

 Broader Stakes

 The case has drawn significant attention across the AI and legal communities.
-A coalition of over 80 former federal judges previously filed an amicus brief in support of Anthropic's position, warning that the government's approach could have a chilling effect on principled AI governance.
+A coalition of 149 former federal and state judges previously filed an amicus brief in support of Anthropic's position, warning that the government's approach could have a chilling effect on principled AI governance.

 The hearing before Judge Rita F. Lin — scheduled for 1:30 PM Pacific today — is expected to determine whether a preliminary injunction will pause the supply chain risk designation while the case proceeds to full litigation.